Three Indians hired as ‘army security helpers’ forced to fight in Russia’s war on Ukraine: Report

 Two agents associated with Khan had received the Indian national, a resident of Uttar Pradesh, in Russia on November 12.

-“On November 13, we were admitted into a camp and taken to a deserted place around two-and-half hours away from Moscow,” said the Uttar Pradesh resident, who is in his twenties.
+“On November 13, we were admitted into a camp and taken to a deserted place around two-and-half hours away from Moscow,” said the Uttar Pradesh resident, who is in his twenties, to The Hindu.
 “We contacted the Indian agents and they assured us that we would be posted as helpers.”

-The three also signed a contract that said they were being hired as army security helpers.
+The three also reportedly signed a contract that said they were being hired as army security helpers.

-“We were categorically told that we will not be sent to the battlefield and promised Rs 1.95 lakh salary and Rs 50,000 additional bonus per month,” said the Uttar Pradesh resident.
+“We were categorically told that we will not be sent to the battlefield and promised Rs 1.95 lakh salary and Rs 50,000 additional bonus per month,” the Uttar Pradesh resident was quoted as saying by The Hindu.

 However, soon after, they were given basic training in handling arms and ammunition by the “Russian Army”.
-In January, they were sent to Rostov-on-Don where they were forcefully thrown into combat.
+In January, they were sent to Rostov-on-Don where they were forcefully thrown into combat, the newspaper reported.

 The Uttar Pradesh resident said that he had not received any money except the Rs 50,000 bonus for two months.
-He also stated that he did not have access to his phone for several days and contacted his family only after fleeing the war zone.

-The man said that repeated pleas to the Indian Embassy in Moscow went unheeded.
+He told The Hindu that he did not have access to his phone for several days and contacted his family only after fleeing the war zonem, and alleged that his repeated pleas to the Indian Embassy in Moscow went unheeded.

 One of the agents associated with Khan who received the Indian nationals told The Hindu that as per the contract, the three men were to be given basic training for three months, which would be followed by a psychological assessment and other tests to ascertain if they want to continue as kitchen helpers or take up any other job.